gearglow/ReptiliaWithATwist/The List.md

 They talked for a little while longer, covering the exploits of each of the champions in turn.
 Finally, the siren song of lunch proved too irresistible, and they adjourned to the Great Hall while Robbie popped away to acquire a copy of _Jurassic Park._

 That night after dinner, Izzy, Anna, and Fleur all joined Elysia's usual Movie Night group.
 (Cedric begged off as he already had plans with Cho, and Krum had grumbled that he had no interest in such idle frivolities -- which got an eyeroll out of everyone who heard.)
 They all sat around chatting after the movie, and Hermione explained that, while muggles couldn't clone extinct animals _yet,_ it was probably only a matter of time.[^3] The wizard-raised among them were shocked that muggles had their own form of bio-alchemy, and even more shocked that it was so developed.

+Ron also wondered what a dino-steak would taste like, and Fred & George had disturbing grins for most of the night.
+Elysia resolved to be more wary than usual where they were concerned.